 3. You may hold the position for up to 30 seconds.

-People mostly search about “ How to sit with SI joint pain” and “How to sleep with SI joint pain.
-They should aim to sit with your hips neutral and your lower back relaxed and supported.
+People mostly search for “ How to sit with SI joint pain” and “How to sleep with SI joint pain.
+They should aim to sit with their hips neutral and their lower back relaxed and supported.
 Your lower back may benefit from a pillow or cushion if your chair does not provide support.
 Furthermore, even if you sit with perfect posture, taking frequent breaks about every 30 minutes is important.

 Please contact us to schedule an appointment today.

 Located in the United States, Premier Pain Centers provides high-quality medical care to patients suffering from severe muscle pain.
 We provide comfort and peace to people as part of the mission of our organization.

 We are a one-stop medical care center providing highly competent, skilled, and expert physicians who are able to effectively treat serious conditions related to pain.
 Among our services are expert medical administration, interventional pain progressions, physical therapy, and therapy management.

 1- Is Sitting Associated With Worsening Si Joint Pain?

 The pain in the sacroiliac region can be aggravated by prolonged sitting or standing, standing on one leg, climbing stairs, or going from sitting to standing or running.
 Pain in the sacroiliac region may result from arthritis, traumatic injury, pregnancy, and postpartum, as well as systemic inflammatory conditions.